dlt-science/science-notes/blogs/NetZero/netzero.md

 In such a case, a detailed analysis is required for each company to determine:

-- Which companies should be put in run-off due to their inability to meet emission targets.
+- Which companies should be put in run-off due to their inability to meet emission targets?

-- Which companies should be retained in the portfolio.
+- Which companies should be retained in the portfolio?
 This could be because they are strategically important, or they could potentially be financed with green financing, among other reasons.

 Moreover, it becomes necessary to compensate for these CO2 debits with emissions savings from another portfolio, such as the power portfolio.
 This analysis should be conducted annually as soon as the yearly data are available.
 The focus should be on cherry-picking companies that: